rony-james/Static-website-using-S3-bucket/README.md

 ![alt text](https://github.com/rony-james/Static-website-using-S3-bucket/blob/main/ddr2.png?raw=true)

 The above code will provide all the object in that bucket to public access.
-Now go to the "static website hosting" option
+Now go to the "static website hosting" option under the properties section of the bucket.

 ![alt text](https://github.com/rony-james/Static-website-using-S3-bucket/blob/main/ddr4.png?raw=true)